-I have been on the editorial board of the ACM XRDS, the Association for Computing Machinery’s international grad student magazine since December 2012.
-My job as columnist of the Profile department was to select, interview and write stories about world-class computer scientists and tech leaders whose work is related to each issue’s topic.
-I was Issue Editor for the Fall 2014 Issue on Natural Language Processing, and got subsequently promoted to Departments Chief.
+I was on the editorial board of ACM XRDS, the Association for Computing Machinery’s international grad student magazine, between December 2012 and December 2017.
+My job as columnist of the Profile department was to select, interview, and write stories about world-class computer scientists and tech leaders whose work is related to each issue’s topic.
+I was Issue Editor for the Fall 2014 Issue on Natural Language Processing, and got subsequently promoted to Departments Chief, managing the magazine's team of in-house editors.
 Below is a list of my published articles: In 2012, I worked with American author and economist Andrew Tobias to translate one of his books, entitled "The Best Little Boy in the World", into the Romanian language.
 The book was subsequently published online on Google Books, and is available to read for free at this link location.

 In the summer of 2017, after having collaborated with UPES ACM Student Chapter in Dehradun, Uttarakhand, in the North of India, I was featured in the Summer 2017 Issue of "VOID" magazine, for which I gave a biographical interview.
 The best and most reliable way to reach me is via e-mail.
 Please click on the small envelope icon to the bottom-left of the screen to get my address.
 I am usually quite responsive, and reply within 48 hours.
 If I take longer, it is probably because I am traveling and I do not have access to Internet.